pareidolies/ascii_art_video_generator/README.md

 # Ascii Video Generator

-This program transforms videos into ascii art.
+This program written in Python transforms videos into ascii art.

 ## Explanatory video I used